-    Plan out your weekend menus and shop ahead of time.
+Plan out your Valentine's Day menu and shop ahead of time.

 Including a trip to the liquor store for a special wine, or a visit to the bakery that made your wedding cake for something sweet that evokes happy memories.
-If you rarely have breakfast together because you're both in a hurry, or not morning people, a romantic weekend can include a special brunch — eaten in your pajamas (or less) — whatever time of day you finally get around to it.
+If you rarely have breakfast together because you're both in a hurry, or not morning people, take a little extra time in the morning to whip up a special brunch — eaten in your pajamas (or less).

-    Create a music playlist for the weekend with all of the music that you both love.
+Create a music playlist for the evening with all of the music that you both love.

 Include the songs that were on your wedding ceremony and reception playlists, and songs that make you think of the person you love.
 When you want to dance, let the moment inspire you!
 Grab your husband or wife by the hand, and pull them onto the living room dance floor with you.
 You can do as much kissing as you like without violating any societal rules when the only audience is your cat.